researchstudio-sat/won-rdfimport-bot/README.md

 The bot must be able to make a network connection to at least one WoN node.
 It is not required that they run on the same machine.

 ## Configuration
-The recommended way of configuring the bot is to copy the `conf` folder to `conf.local` and then make changes in that new folder.

-The bot reads files from its [configured](conf/rdfimport-bot.properties) input folder for atoms, which are published on the WoN nodes the bot is [configured to use](conf/node-uri-source.properties).
-Then, the [configured](conf/rdfimport-bot.properties) import folder for connections is read in and for each file, one connection is created.
+The bot reads files from its [configured](src/main/resources/application.properties) input folder for atoms, which are published on the WoN node set with the `WON_NODE_URI` Parameter.
+Then, the [configured](src/main/resources/application.properties) import folder for connections is read in and for each file, one connection is created.

 With the default configuration, the bot keeps its application state in memory, so it cannot keep state over multiple consecutive runs.
-Changing the config property `botContext.impl` to `mongoBotContext` in [`bot.properties`](conf/bot.properties)) tells the bot to store its application state in the configured mongo db instance (default: user `won`, password `won`, which atoms write access to the database `won`).
+Changing the config property `botContext.impl` to `mongoBotContext` in [`application.properties`](src/main/resources/application.properties) tells the bot to store its application state in the configured mongo db instance (make sure to uncomment and adapt the properties `botContext.mongodb.*` accordingly).
 Doing that will cause the bot to skip creating atoms and connections it has already created in an earlier run.